boltops-tools/terraspace-docs/_docs/install/updating.md

     bundle update terraspace

 This generates a new `Gemfile.lock` that will pin a new terraspace version down.
+To confirm that the desired version of terraspace is being used:

+    bundle info terraspace

 ## Updating Plugins